-- October- the festival of Nuestra Señora del Agua Santa (Virgin of the Holy Waters) draws croweds with the religious processions, music, Baños photos of dancers, and fireworks
+- October- the festival of Nuestra Señora del Agua Santa (Virgin of the Holy Waters) draws crowds with the religious processions, music, Baños photos of dancers, and fireworks

 - December 15/16, Baños anniversary celebrations begin the evening before with verbenas when each neighborhood or barrio hires a band and residents hold street dances.
 The anniversary day is celebrated with parades, civic events, street fairs and sports events.

 Things to Do

 - Baños (the full name of the city is Baños de Agua Santa) is named for the Church of the Virgin of the Holy Water.
 The church is a place of pilgrimage for those who come to thank the Virgin for many miracles and to ask her blessing.
-The church was built in Gothic style from from volcanic rock at the start of the century.
-Inside the basilica are depiction of the volcanic eruptions and the Virgin's miracles.
+The church was built in Gothic style from volcanic rock at the start of the century.
+Inside the basilica are depictions of the volcanic eruptions and the Virgin's miracles.

 - Visit the museum within the basilica and these museums and art galleries

 - Hot springs!
 The baths, baños, are located within walking distance of the center of town.
 (See the map) The water is colored by the high mineral content, and the temperature varies by the amount of cold water mixed into the bath Enjoy the Thermal Springs in town at Baños de la Virgen, by the waterfall, near Hotel Sangay, and Santa Clara baths with sauna and a gym.
 El Salado, Santa Ana, and Eduardo's baths are near town

 - Manto de la Virgen is one of the area's waterfalls

 - Learn Spanish in one of the language schools.